Cryptogram of Olivier Levasseur: Of historical events

 Many sources on the subject exercise some degree of poetic license by mixing fictional events with people and events that did exist, which makes it difficult to validate what is and is not true.
 It is generally accepted by historians that Olivier Levasseur likely partook in the 1721 raid on the Nossa Senhora, which at the time was indeed transporting the Viceroy of Goa.
 Whilst a large amount of high-value "treasure" was taken by Levasseur and his associates, it is understood that much of his associates' shares were given to Spanish Portobelo in return for amnesty for the crime.
+The Fiery Cross of Goa is believed to be part of the legend as attested to in La Roncière's novel, with cynicism given to treasure hunters who continue to search for it today.
 According to some sources, Levasseur reportedly kept his share.
 In 1730, when Levasseur was captured, many sources suggest he threw a piece of paper into the crowd, although this claim is not present in contemporary literature.
 This part of the legend is generally considered to have been fabricated within Le Flibustier Mystérieux by Charles de La Roncière, who admitted within his novel that he did not like the governor's version of Levasseur's execution, instead preferring the version with the cryptogram.